Investigations and findings

 Mary Creek catchment remediation

-The remediation strategy for the Mary Creek catchment is focused on reducing the amount of PFAS entering Mary Creek.
-The following remediation actions are planned for the area.
+The remediation approach for the Mary Creek catchment is focused on reducing the amount of PFAS entering the creek.
+The following remediation actions are planned for the area and are expected to commence in the coming months:

-• Redirecting clean water around the PFAS contaminated source areas before it becomes contaminated.
+- redirecting clean water around the source areas before it becomes contaminated

-• Capturing and treating PFAS contaminated water at the boundary of the base before it flows into Mary Creek.
-Treated water will then be released back to maintain the natural water levels and minimise impact on the surrounding environment.
+- capturing and treating PFAS contaminated water at the boundary of the base before it flows into Mary Creek.
+Treated water will be returned to maintain the natural water levels and minimise impact on the surrounding environment

-Defence will continue to monitor the area to check if the remediation actions are effective, or if more needs to be done.
+Defence will continue to monitor the area to check if the remediation actions are effective, or if further action is necessary.

 Temporary water treatment plant

 In November 2022, Defence built a temporary water treatment plant near the southern boundary of the Jervis Bay Range Facility.
 This plant removes PFAS from surface water and reduces the amount of PFAS moving into the upper parts of Mary Creek.
 The volume of water that can be processed, depends on the amount of rainfall.
 When it is raining, up to 180 litres per minute can be treated.
 When it is not raining, the amount of water treated depends on how much water is flowing through the nearby drain.
-Testing of the water released from the plant either has not detected any remaining PFAS or is detected at levels that are safe in accordance with the safe drinking water guidelines.
+Testing results have not detected any PFAS, or have only detected PFAS at levels that are safe in accordance with the current drinking water guidelines.

-This water treatment plant is temporary.
-When the planned Mary Creek remediation works are completed, and the full scale water treatment plant is operating, the temporary plant will no longer be required.
+This water treatment plant is temporary until the planned Mary Creek remediation works are completed, and the full scale water treatment plant at the RAN SSSS is operating.
 Construction of the full-scale water treatment plant is scheduled to commence in 2025.

-The water treatment plants are not treating water which is part of the drinking supply for the Jervis Bay Territory.
+The water treatment plants do not treat water that is part of the drinking supply for the Jervis Bay Territory.

 Ongoing monitoring